Never heard of Manly? Well we’re going to let you in on a little secret. … Read more

 - Full tuition (4 courses)

-- Guaranteed, pre-arranged, University of Wollongong on or off-campus housing
+- Guaranteed, pre-arranged, University of Wollongong on-campus housing

 - Overseas health insurance, plus evacuation and repatriation insurance